I’ve discovered there are some leadership vision to making cookies with your kids

 Create a Plan

-Each recipe has a distinct set of ingredients, along with the process to put them all together in the right proportions.
+Each recipe has a distinct set of ingredients, along with the process of putting them all together in the right proportions.

 Ingredients also remind me of how each of us as team members brings a unique characteristic to the whole.